About Us

 Apples.jpg

 Hidden Gem Orchard is a no-frills apple orchard located in the Purchase section of Southbury, CT.
-It was established in 2017 on land that was formerly part of the Southbury Training School farm.
-It currently consists of 4,000 apple trees grown on 6 acres.
-Approximately 3,000 trees were planted over a two-year period in 2017 and 2018.
-Smaller amounts were planted in subsequent years.
+Established in 2017 on land formerly part of the Southbury Training School farm, the orchard currently consists of 4,000 apple trees planted across six acres.
+Approximately 3,000 of those trees were planted between 2017 and 2018, with additional plantings in the years that followed.

 Tree apple.jpg